lupyuen/lupyuen.github.io/src/rust7.md

 Task 0 stopping
 ```

 Check this link for the __Tokio Async Demo__.
-Which works beautifully on NuttX!
+And it works beautifully on NuttX!
 (Pic below)

 - [__"Tokio Async Threading"__](https://lupyuen.github.io/articles/rust7#appendix-tokio-async-threading)

 ![Tokio Async Demo](https://lupyuen.github.io/images/rust7-vscode2.png)

-_But NuttX has POSIX Threads.
+_NuttX has POSIX Threads.
 Why use Async Functions?_

 Think [__Node.js__](https://en.wikipedia.org/wiki/Node.js#Threading) and its _Single-Thread Event Loop_, making _Non-Blocking I/O Calls_.
 Supporting tens of thousands of concurrent connections. _(Without costly Thread Context Switching)_

 Today we can (probably) do the same with __NuttX and Async Rust__.
 Assuming Non-Blocking I/O works OK.

-(Tokio calls them _"Async Tasks"_, but we won't.
+(Tokio calls them _"Async Tasks"_, sorry we won't.
 Because a Task in NuttX is more like a NuttX Process)

 _How will we use Tokio?_